Invizabel/The-Silent/README.md

-﻿# TheSilent is to Ethical Hacking as OpenClaw is to A.I.!
+﻿# TheSilent is to OSINT as OpenClaw is to A.I.!
 #
 # python3 -m TheSilent -host demo.arpa